Otoglyphis factorovskyi

 Otoglyphis factorovskyi (synonym Aaronsohnia factorovskyi) is a species of flowering plant in the daisy family Asteraceae.
 It is an herbaceous annual native to Western Asia.
 It grows in desert depressions and wadis, on sand, sandy gravel, loam, and clay soils and occasionally on rocky slopes and silty plains from 10 to 410 m in elevation.
 The bulb part tastes like chestnuts when cooked.

 Description

 An annual plant, from late October to early April, the plant grows its foliage, and from early to mid-January, the plant blooms.
 Its fruit, being two achenes, starts growing in late February and is ripened in early April, which leads to seed dispersal later.

-Yellow inflorescenses contain many tubular flowers, which are supported by long peduncles.
+Yellow inflorescences contain many tubular flowers, which are supported by long peduncles.
 Its pollen grains were found to be roughly spherical.

 Taxonomy

 The species was first described as Aaronsohnia factorovskyi, and was named after the botanists Aaron Aaronsohn and his colleague Eliezer Faktorovsky.
 However, the plant was actually discovered by Otto Warburg and Alexander Eig in 1927.
 In 2022, Christoph Oberprieler and Robert M. Vogt moved the species to genus Otoglyphis.